Mortgages

 Certain types of mortgages are exempt from one or both of the mortgage measures:

-Lifetime mortgage notices: Warning: While no interest is payable during the period of the mortgage, the interest is compounded on an annual basis and is payable in full in circumstances such as death, permanent vacation of or sale of the property.
+Lifetime mortgage notices: Warning: While no interest is payable during the mortgage period, the interest is compounded on an annual basis and is payable in full in circumstances such as death, permanent vacation of or sale of the property.

-Warning: Purchasing this product may negatively impact on your ability to fund future needs.
+Warning: Purchasing this product may negatively impact your ability to fund future needs.

 Can I be a first time buyer if my partner owns a property?